Edit

 Create simpler, more efficient rules for dynamic membership groups in Microsoft Entra ID

-Minimize use of MATCH
+Minimize use of the -match operator

-Minimize the usage of the match operator in rules as much as possible.
-Instead, explore if it's possible to use the startswith or -eq operators.
-Considering using other properties that allow you to write rules to select the users you want to be in the group without using the -match operator.
-For example, if you want a rule for the group for all users whose city is Lagos, then instead of using rules like:
+Minimize your use of the -match operator in rules as much as possible.
+Instead, explore if it's possible to use the -startswith or -eq operator.
+Consider using other properties that allow you to write rules to select the users for a group without using the -match operator.

 • user.city -match "ago"